 The small class size of most biology courses, breadth of courses offered, and close contact between students and professors means learning at U Windsor is a rewarding and stimulating experience.

-Through faculty counselling students are able to design their academic program to acquire expertise in three broad areas of study:
+Through faculty counselling students are able to design their academic program to acquire expertise in broad areas of study:

 Cellular and Molecular Biology